Car Insurance Rates by Age and State

 The Cost of Car Insurance for Teens by State - Full Coverage

-Full coverage for a 16-year-old averages $508 per month nationally but ranges from $203 in Hawaii to $909 in Florida.
-Hawaii's low rates are due to a state law that limits how much insurers can weigh age in pricing; no other state comes close to its rates for teens.
+Full coverage for a 16-year-old averages $508 a month nationally but ranges from $203 in Hawaii to $909 in Florida.
+Hawaii's low rates are due to a state law that limits how much insurers can weigh age in pricing.
 Maine ($256), Vermont ($289) and Idaho ($291) are the next most affordable states for 16-year-olds.
 Florida, New Jersey ($844) and Maryland ($776) are the most expensive.

 Rates fall from age 16 to 19 in every state.
-A 19-year-old pays an average of $91 less per month than a 16-year-old nationally, but the relative rankings between states stay stable across teen ages.
+A 19-year-old pays an average of $91 less a month than a 16-year-old nationally.
+The relative rankings between states hold steady across teen ages.

 Alabama$478$443$408$364